Color management: Apple

-Apple's classic Mac OS and macOS operating systems have provided OS-level color management APIs since 1993, through ColorSync. macOS has added automatic color management (assuming sRGB for most things) automatically in the OS, but applications can explicitly target other color spaces if they wish to.
+Apple's classic Mac OS and macOS operating systems have provided OS-level color management APIs since 1993, through ColorSync. macOS has added automatic color management (assuming sRGB and DCI-P3 for most things) automatically in the OS, but applications can explicitly target other color spaces if they wish to.
 System wide color management is used in iOS, iPadOS and watchOS as well.